-Butazolidin is a a nonsteroidal anti-inflammatory drug (NSAID).
-Butazolidin overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine.
+Butazolidin is a nonsteroidal anti-inflammatory drug (NSAID).
+Butazolidin overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 - Swelling of lower legs, ankles, or feet

 - Blood in urine

 - Decreased amount of urine

 - Low blood pressure

 - Incoherence (not understandable)